Domenico Modugno: Career

 While still studying, Modugno had a role in a cinematographic version of Filumena Marturano by Eduardo De Filippo as well as some other films.
 In 1957, his song "Lazzarella", sung by Aurelio Fierro, came second in the Festival della Canzone Napoletana, bringing him his first taste of popularity.

 In 1958, Modugno took part in Antonio Aniante's comedy La Rosa di Zolfo at the Festival della Prosa in Venice.
-Also in 1958, he discovered the Italian comedy duo of Franco and Ciccio, became their manager and got them into a long running film career.
+Also in 1958, he discovered the Italian comedy duo of Franco and Ciccio, became their manager and got them into a long-running film career.
 The turning point of his career came in that year, when he also participated in the Sanremo Music Festival, presenting, together with Johnny Dorelli, the song "Nel blu dipinto di blu."
 Co-authored by Modugno and Franco Migliacci, the song won the contest and became an enormous success worldwide.
 It received two Grammy Awards with sales above 22 million copies, and represented Italy in the 1958 Eurovision Song Contest, where it came in third.

-Modugno reportedly used the money gained with "Nel blu dipinto di blu" to purchase a Ferrari, however, his car was totaled in an accident, which included his fenders being smashed.
-This was mentioned in the Allan Sherman song "America's a nice Italian Name."
+Modugno reportedly used the money gained with "Nel blu dipinto di blu" to purchase a Ferrari; however, his car was totalled in an accident, which included his fenders being smashed.
+This was mentioned in the Allan Sherman song "America's a nice Italian Name".

-In 1959, Modugno won the Sanremo Music Festival for the second time in a row, with "Piove" (also known as "Ciao, ciao bambina"), and received second place in 1960 with "Libero."
+In 1959, Modugno won the Sanremo Music Festival for the second time in a row, with "Piove" (also known as "Ciao, ciao bambina"), and received second place in 1960 with "Libero".
 This was a successful period of time for Modugno who again represented Italy in the Eurovision Song Contest of 1959.
-Later his hit song "Io" was sung by Elvis Presley in English with the title "Ask Me."
+Later his hit song "Io" was sung by Elvis Presley in English with the title "Ask Me".

 In 1962, Modugno won the Sanremo Music Festival a third time with "Addio..., addio...."
-Four years later, he again represented Italy at Eurovision with "Dio, come ti amo."
+Four years later, he again represented Italy at Eurovision with "Dio, come ti amo".
 Sergio Franchi recorded it in Italian (titled "Oh How Much I Love You (Dio, come ti amo!)) on his 1967 RCA Victor album, From Sergio-with Love.
-Jack Jones recorded it in English for his 1967 album, Our Song, under the title "Oh How Much I Love You."Shirley Bassey also recorded it with the title Oh God How Much I Love You, on her album Keep the Music Playing in 1991.
+Jack Jones recorded it in English for his 1967 album, Our Song, under the title "Oh How Much I Love You".Shirley Bassey also recorded it with the title Oh God How Much I Love You, on her album Keep the Music Playing in 1991.

 Modugno was an actor in 44 movies (such as Appuntamento a Ischia), and was a film producer of two (Tutto è musica of 1963 was his own biographical production).

-In the 1970, Modugno focused on more classic music genres and profiles, as a singer and as a musician, adapting poetry, acting on television and in lead singing roles of modern operas.
+In 1970, Modugno focused on more classic music genres and profiles, as a singer and as a musician, adapting poetry, acting on television and in lead singing roles in modern operas.